 Bachelor of Management: Degree Overview

-Learn about the requirements and coursework that are needed to earn a bachelor's degree in management.
-Understand the types of careers, salaries and advancement possibilities for individuals who complete a business undergraduate degree with a management focus.
+Learn about the requirements and coursework needed to earn a bachelor's degree in management.
+Understand the types of careers, salaries and advancement possibilities for individuals who earn a business undergraduate degree with a management focus.

 The bachelor's degree in management is an interdisciplinary program that stresses the application of management research to real-world situations.
 Students examine business issues ranging from economics to employee management, and they gain an understanding of how to manage organizations in regards to cultural and political issues, technology and social systems.